ProgrammingHero1/100-plus-python-coding-problems-with-solutions/README.md

 Welcome to the problem-solving galaxy.

 #### S-2: Problem Solving

-> n this galaxy, we will focus on real-world coding related problem-solving.<br><br>The problem-solving means, we will take a small programming problem.
+In this galaxy, we will focus on real-world coding related problem-solving.

+The problem-solving means, we will take a small programming problem.
 We will think about the process of solving the problem and then we will solve it.

 #### S-3: Explanation
 After the solution, we will explain the answer.
 Convey the concept and strategy to solve it.